The End of Longing: West End production

 On 4 December 2015, it was announced that the play would receive its world premiere at the West End's Playhouse Theatre on 11 February 2016, following previews from 2 February, for a limited run until 14 May.
 The play reunites Perry with director Lindsay Posner, whom he had previously worked with on the play Sexual Perversity in Chicago in 2003.
 Casting for the production includes Perry as Jack, Lloyd Owen as Joseph, Jennifer Mudge as Stephanie and Christina Cole as Stevie.
 The play is directed by Lindsay Posner, with choreography by Darren Carnall, fight direction by Terry King, design by Anna Fleischle, lighting design by Lucy Carter and composition and sound design by Isobel Waller-Bridge.

 Rehearsals for the play began in January, meaning Perry could not appear in person at the Friends reunion, which was put together as a tribute to the show's director James Burrows.
-Speaking about the transition from actor to writer Perry said that "being on stage makes you feel naked.
+Speaking about the transition from actor to writer, Perry said that "being on stage makes you feel naked.
 Being on stage in a play that I have written will make me feel doubly naked.

 The play received mixed reviews.
-The Guardian gave it a lukewarm review, concluding "while the play clearly aims to deal with four loners struggling to come to terms with early middle-age, it feels more like an extended sitcom in which there is little going on behind the lines." whilst WhatsOnStage.com was more enthusiastic, commenting "The writing is wired, raw, politically incorrect and very funny [...]
+The Guardian gave it a lukewarm review, concluding "while the play clearly aims to deal with four loners struggling to come to terms with early middle-age, it feels more like an extended sitcom in which there is little going on behind the lines." while WhatsOnStage.com was more enthusiastic, commenting "The writing is wired, raw, politically incorrect and very funny [...]
 Perry's a novice playwright, but one of great promise".

 Off-Broadway production

 The play was performed at the Lucille Lortel Theatre, Off-Broadway from May 18 to July 1, 2017, starring Perry as Jack and directed by Posner.
 It featured a new cast, including Quincy Dunn-Baker as Jeffrey (previously Joseph), Jennifer Morrison as Stephanie, and Sue Jean Kim as Stevie.
 The production's creative team differed from the London production in that it included set design by Derek McLane, lighting design by Ben Stanton, costume design by Sarah Laux, and sound design by Ryan Rumery.
 In an interview on Jimmy Kimmel Live!
-Perry revealed that he made changes to the script for New York, such as taking out a large amount of swear words.
+Perry revealed that he made changes to the script for New York, such as taking out a great deal of profanity.

 The New York Times gave the play an unfavorable review: "the play remains trite even as it approaches seriousness" and "[Perry] has written a synthetic play that mostly points out just how much better 'Friends' was written."